cate865/genplug_frontend/README.md

 # Setup Requirements
 * Vs Code IDE(preferrably)
-* Live Server extension in VS Code or XAMPP.
+* Live Server extension in VS Code or XAMPP.(if running manually)

 # How to run
+<p>The application has already been hosted so all you need to do is click on the heroku link above to start the application</p>
-<p>Load your web-pages using the Go-live button on your IDE.
+<p>If you intend to load the system manually, load your web-pages using the Go-live button on your from the Live Server extension.
 It will start on port 5500.</p>
-<p>The ports of the application depend solely on what application is used at the time of launching</p>
+<p>The ports of the application depend solely on what application is used for loading the web app.
+If you are not using Live Server, then you'll have a different host and port</p>
-<p>For easier launching, use the hosted link to access the UI: </p>